Everything Bagel Dressing – because salads deserve the same energy as brunch.

 Because I like “everything” stuff so much…

-I decided to make my own damn Everything seasoning!
+I decided to make my own Everything seasoning.
 I honestly don’t know why I didn’t think of that before – it’s so easy.
-I’ll give you the recipe below, and more than likely you already have all the things you need in your pantry.
-Poppy seeds, black and white sesame seeds, onion flakes, dried minced garlic, and sea salt.
+I’ll give you the recipe below, and more than likely you already have all the things you need in your pantry; poppy seeds, black and white sesame seeds, onion flakes, dried minced garlic, and sea salt.

 Do you know where this brilliant idea came from?
-I don’t either – but when you try to find out, it’s just not clear cut.
+I don’t – but when I tried to find out, it’s just not clear cut.
 Apparently, a couple of different New York bakers have claimed to have created the concoction.

 I mean, come on.